 Spousal maintenance (or alimony) does not happen as a matter of course in divorce actions.
 Spousal maintenance is only deemed appropriate when one divorcing spouse can demonstrate an impending financial need (post-divorce), and the other spouse has the financial resources to help mitigate the inherent financial discrepancy.

-If you’re facing divorce, the dedicated divorce attorneys at Sabuco, Beck, Hansen & Massino in Joliet are committed to applying their considerable experience, skill, and resources to helping you obtain terms that protect your rights and your finances into your post-divorce future.
+If you’re facing divorce, the dedicated divorce attorneys at Sabuco Beck in Joliet are committed to applying their considerable experience, skill, and resources to helping you obtain terms that protect your rights and your finances into your post-divorce future.
 We’re on your side, so please don’t hesitate to contact us for more information today.